European red mite (Panonychus ulmi)

 For mite identification, see:

 Pest description and crop damage Several species of mites can cause damage in tree fruits.
 The principal mite pests of cherries include the European red mite and the twospotted spider mite.
 Appearance of these mites varies with the species, although all are very small, 0.02 inch or smaller.
 Female European red mites are round with red bodies; males are yellowish-red.
 Twospotted mites are oval and yellowish-brown or green with distinctive black spots on the body.
 Mites damage fruit indirectly by feeding on leaves, which causes stippling, bronzing, and possibly leaf drop.
 The reduction in photosynthesis causes loss of tree vigor and yield.

 Biology and life history European red mites overwinter as eggs on smaller branches and fruit spurs.
 They hatch at pink stage and commence feeding.
 There are six to seven generations per year.
 Twospotted spider mites overwinter as adult females under bark or in ground cover.
 They become active in the spring.
 There may be eight to ten overlapping generations per year.

 Pest monitoring Observe the leaves for mites and webbing and check for the number of pest and predator mites.
-Sufficient control usually is achieved by midsummer by biological agents.
+Sufficient control usually is achieved by midsummer by natural enemies.

 Spider mite populations are held down by cool, wet conditions early in the season.
 Considerable natural control is provided by lady beetles (Stethorus spp.) and minute pirate bugs (Orius tristicolor).
 Predator mites such as Typhlodromus spp. or Neoseiulus fallacis (syn.
 Amblyseius fallacis) are also effective at managing populations of spider mites and may be purchased.

 Spider mite infestations are favored by dry, dusty conditions, so avoid creating these conditions and/or stressing the plants.
 The use of cover crops also reduces dust and mite problems.
 Broadleaf weeds like mallow, bindweed, white clover, and knotweed enhance mite numbers.
 Suppression of these weeds with cultivation or grasses may reduce mite numbers.
 Water trees properly, as drought-stressed trees are more susceptible.
 Avoid excessive nitrogen applications, as this encourages mites.

 Home orchardists: Mites may be washed from the tree with a strong stream of water.